How To Tackle A Frozen AC

 Leakages

 Your system is not stationary.
 It has many moving components in it, like refrigerant lines and fans.
 If the pressure within the system drops significantly, the refrigerant will expand and become cold, causing your system to freeze.
-However, if your system freezes due to a coolant leak, you should consider contacting a company for HVAC replacement in Orlando for a new system.
+However, if your system freezes due to a coolant leak, you should consider contacting a company for HVAC replacement for a new system.

 You should not try to solve this issue yourself as it requires professional attention.
 The most you can do is ensure regular maintenance of your system to avoid leakage problems.